Nikelse/Cartlight/README.md

 - Place order save and export on the disk and/or via email options

 ### Requirement
-- Backend : PHP 7.2 / Apache
+- Server side : PHP 7.2 / Apache
-- Frontend : jQuery / Ajax / CSS3

-### Configuration set up
+### Configuration Set up
 - CONFIG/config.inc.php (set up for the server)
 - CONFIG/objects.csv (contain datas see example file structure in project )